LabKey/gradlePlugin/README.md

 ### version ???
 *Released*: TBD
 (Earliest compatible LabKey version: 20.9)
-* Fix distribution and module versioning to work with Git server respository
+* Fix distribution and module versioning to work with Git server repository
 * Add warnings about unsupported Version and ConsolidateScripts properties when found in module.properties files

 ### version 1.19.0